bashtools/mokctl/docs/kubernetes-the-hard-way/03-compute-resources.md

 ## Compute Instances

 The compute instances in this lab will be provisioned using [CentOS](https://www.centos.org/) 7, which has good support for the [containerd container runtime](https://github.com/containerd/containerd).
-Each compute instance will be provisioned with a fixed private IP address to simplify the Kubernetes bootstrapping process.

 ### Kubernetes Controllers and Workers

 Create three compute instances which will host the Kubernetes control plane and three instances that will host the workers.
+Also create an instance that will be the external load balancer.

 ```
+alias mokctl="sudo mokctl"
+mokctl build image --get-prebuilt-image
 mokctl create cluster --skipmastersetup --skiplbsetup --with-lb kthw 3 3
 ```